kolos26/GEOFS-LiverySelector/README.md

 - the well known [multiliveries](https://github.com/Spice9/Geofs-Multiliveries) by Spice9,
 - the LiveryChanger by [Ariakim Taiyo](https://github.com/Ariakim-Taiyo/LiveryChanger),
 - [Iuhairways](https://github.com/iuhairways/Liverychanger-modified), and
-- other custom liveries.
+- other custom liveries made exactly for this project.

 My goal was to put the liveries into one easy to use interface where you can select them fast with one click.

 ## Features

 For every supported aircraft you can find the list of avaliable liveries in the **LIVERY** menu.
 Here you can star your favourite liveries to show them on the top and search for any livery.
+I'm only planning to support real-life liveries, because most people do not want to share their personal liveries.

 Loading local personal liveries is also a planned feature just as writing the full multiplayer visibility.